 Pros of Kiwi Experience

-- Easy to meet people
+- It’s easy to meet people

 - The drivers can help you plan everything

-- It’s flexible so you can spend as much time in places as you want
+- It’s flexible, so you can spend as much time in places as you want

 Cons of Kiwi Experience